Updated May 2021

-In his book, Blitzscaling, Reid Hoffman, co-founder and executive chairman at Linkedin, says you should do every task yourself until it’s literally impossible to do so.
-At this point, it’s time to introduce workflow or task automation.
+In his book, Blitzscaling, LinkedIn co-founder and executive chairman Reid Hoffman suggests that you should complete every task yourself until it becomes impossible to do so.
+Once you’ve reached this point, it’s time to introduce workflow or task automation.

 Or more like this?

-- Set in Order
+- Set in order

 - How long will this take?

-- What is the deadline?
+- What’s the deadline?